Tanu-N-Prabhu/Python/Machine Learning Interview Prep Questions/Reinforcement Learning Algorithms/README.md

 Reinforcement Learning is a branch of Machine Learning where an **agent** learns to make decisions by interacting with an **environment** to maximize cumulative **rewards**.

-Instead of learning from labeled data, the agent learns by **trial and error** — receiving feedback in the form of **rewards or penalties**.
+Instead of learning from labeled data, the agent learns by **trial and error**, receiving feedback in the form of **rewards or penalties**.

 > “An RL agent learns **what to do**, given a situation, by trying actions and observing results.”